starwispsora/dorados/README.md

 ## Service Code(User-Made Interface)
  - Why Necessary?
 Custom services allow for tailored communication between nodes, addressing specific needs of your application.

- - How: Input commands on your terminal (refer to p289 for details). <br>
+ - How: Input commands on your terminal (p289). <br>
  - .srv File and Class Naming: The .srv file defines the service interface.
-The file name should start with a capital letter (**MyService.srv**), and the class name should follow CamelCase conventions. <br>
+The file name should start with a capital letter (MyService.srv), and the class name should follow CamelCase conventions. <br>
  - Run: Start the server and then the client.

 ***